ObidovSamandar/ci-cd_roadmap/readme.md

 # Roadmap for CI/CD

-1. Install Gitlab.(Install Gitlab Community Edition)
+1. Sign Up/Sign In at gitlab.com

 2. Install Docker.Check with docker version command weather docker installed in your system or not. (https://docs.docker.com/engine/install)